astreum/whitepaper/README.md

 The creator of a new block is payed a fee 1,000,000,000 Solar at the current Solar Price.

-### V2: Fusion Application Layer
+### V2: Fusion Contracts

-Fusion is an application platform running on the Astreuos Blockchain.
+Fusion is the applications platform running on the Astreuos Blockchain.

+Contracts are applications that run through transaction calls.

-The Fusion Language is the programming language for developing Fusion Applications.
+The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications.

 The Fusion Machine is a stack based native runtime for Fusion Machine Code interfacing with the Astreuos Accounts State.